 what does outpatient counseling for addictions look like?

-The decision t seek treatment for your addiction is a difficult one and many times our clients are hesitant about beginning the process.
-When starting counseling we ask for a 4 session minimum commitment to weekly appointments that can then be reviewed for any ongoing treatment needs after that time.
+The decision to seek treatment for your addiction is a difficult one and many times our clients are hesitant about beginning the process.
+When starting counseling, we ask for a 4 session minimum commitment to weekly appointments.
+After that time, this policy can be reviewed for any ongoing treatment needs.
 Counseling is meant to help you gain control over thoughts and emotions that have been creating major road blocks in your life.

 Prior to Your First Session: You will receive a link to your patient portal where you can complete your opening paperwork and background assessments.
 This gives your therapist a chance to review your information and better prepare for your intake appointment, and saves valuable time during that first appointment.

-Session 1: This will be your official ‘intake’ appointment.
-With most of the opening paperwork out of the way, this initial session will include meeting with your therapist to review the factors that led you into counseling and to begin to structure the counseling relationship as well as discussing the details of informed consent in counseling.
+Session 1: This will be your official “intake” appointment.
+With most of the opening paperwork out of the way, this initial session will include meeting with your therapist to review the factors that led you into counseling and beginning to structure the counseling relationship, as well as discussing the details of informed consent in counseling.

-We will explore your past/current family history, medical/mental health struggles, and current supports or stressors you are dealing with.
-We will also explore the disease concept, how this applies to your addiction and where you are currently at in your addiction cycle.
-At this point we will assess if this is the right level of care for your needs and make referrals to additional services or supports as needed; this may include more intensive services such as inpatient detox/rehab or IOP if deemed necessary.
+You and your therapist will explore your past/current family history, medical/mental health struggles, and current supports or stressors.
+You will also explore the disease concept, how this applies to your addiction, and where you are in your addiction cycle.
+At this point, your therapist will assess if this is the right level of care for your needs and make referrals to additional services or supports as needed.
+This may include more intensive services such as inpatient detox/rehab or intensive outpatient (IOP) if deemed necessary.
 The most important thing at this step is ensuring your safety and long term health.

-Session 2: Will focus on obtaining and maintaining 30 days sober.
+Session 2: This session will focus on obtaining and maintaining 30 days sobriety.
 We will explore withdrawal symptoms, additional level of care needs and medical concerns that may be related to this process.

-Sessions 4: The last session in our initial 4 week contract will focus on reviewing current mental health symptoms and needs as well as your readiness to address underlying traumas, triggers and situations that may have been hindering your ability to get and stay sober.
-We will discuss if there are any external referrals that may need made and help you make those connections.
+Sessions 4: The last session in our initial four-week contract will focus on reviewing your current mental health symptoms and needs, as well as your readiness to address underlying traumas, triggers and situations that may have been hindering your ability to get and stay sober.
+We will discuss if there are any external referrals that may need to be made and help you make those connections.

 “TUNE UP” Sessions: (As needed) In the counseling process, we sometimes need check in sessions after the completion of the ‘official’ treatment process.
 This is not unusual and is not a failure in treatment.
 It is much like the process of taking your car in for a yearly tune up or oil change to address the normal wear and tear it acquires by driving in the Western Pennsylvania weather.
 This can keep everything aligned and running smoothly and may only last two to three sessions.